-Symmetry is Simple to Test -- If your golf putter does not twist when tapped and it it does not wobble when spun, then it is symmetrical; if not it isn't.
-If it isn't then it is asymmetrical and should be tossed in the trash heap of defective design, and replaced with a new technology Quantum Symmetric Golf Putter.
+Symmetry is Simple to Test -- If your golf putter does not twist when tapped and does not wobble when spun, then it is symmetrical; if it twists or wobbles then it is asymmetric.
+Asymmetric golf putters should be tossed in the trash heap of defective design, and replaced with a new technology Quantum Symmetric Golf Putter.

 You are going to love having me in your bag.

-Symmetry is the Difference between GOOD and BAD golf putters -- Polar Symmetry is a principle of physics that applies to all impacting tools, and golf putters are impacting tools.
+What is Symmetry? -- A Symmetrical Golf Putter embodies a symmetrical grip mounted on a symmetrical shaft the vectors precisely into the center of mass of a symmetrical head.
+Asymmetrical Golf Putters have oddly shaped grips mounted on oddly shaped shafts that are missvectored into oddly shaped heads.
+Symmetry is the difference between GOOD and BAD golf putters -- Polar Symmetry is a principle of physics that applies to all impacting tools, and golf putters are impacting tools.
 Physics does not come easy for most, but fortunately this principle of physics can easily be understood by analogy and easily tested for without special equipment.

 Symmetry is easily Understood by Analogy -- Can you imagine dribbling a football like you do a basketball?
-If not, then you already understand symmetry by analogy.
-But let's not stop there.
-Would you play tennis with a miss-vectored shaft?
+Of course not and the reason is that the basketball is symmetrical and the football is asymmetrical, But let's not stop there.
+Would you play tennis with a miss-vectored shaft like the one shown below?
 Would you play baseball with an offset bat?
 Would you shoot pool with a bent cue?
-Of course you wouldn't because you intuitively understand symmetry, and golf putter symmetry is important..
+Of course not and why?
+Because you intuitively understand symmetry.

 Hold your putter shaft between the palms of your hands as shown, and then move your palms back and forth to rotate the shaft to and fro (as you would do when testing a pool cue for playing suitability).
 If there is any wobble, then your putter lacks the required polar symmetry for sweet impact, and it is not worthy to be in your golf bag.